mapleelpam/SimplestAMP_forSoCFPGA/Course_02/README.md

 ## Goal
  To improve 3 major shortcoming in Course01
- 1. Seperated 2 files.
+ 1. Separated 2 files.
 AMP is Walking the tightrope.
-Sometime seperated file will miss the version and cause debuging mistake.
+Sometime separated file will miss the version and cause debugging mistake.
+ 1. There's no shared memory/ data format definition.
  1. Core1 is free running.
 So we add ping/pong communication in polling style to let linux application get continuous numbers.
- 1. There's no shared memory/ data format definition.

 ## Solution
  1. used 'xxd' to embedded core1 binary into linux application (prevent version mismatch)